Matt20Swanberg/Summative_Lab-Single-Page-Application/README.md

 ## Author
 Matthew Swanberg
- - Created as part of a web development lab project for course 3 Module 8.
+ - Created as part of a web development lab project for Course 3 Module 8.